-- Specialized Agriculture The growers in TID and MID tend to specialize in one crop, e.g. almond growers generally are not growing vegetables or other field crops.
+- Specialized Agriculture The growers in TID and MID tend to specialize in one crop, e.g., almond growers generally are not growing vegetables or other field crops.
 Therefore, the modeling assumption that a grower would transfer water from a lower valued crop to a higher valued crop if faced with a reduction in irrigation supplies is not valid in TID and MID. - Water Delivery Policy MID and TID do not currently have policies that allow for a oneyear short team transfer of water from one grower to another grower.
 Therefore water could not be transferred from growers of annual crops to growers of permanent crops.

-These two assumptions combine to create estimates that; for example, a ten percent reduction in water supplies would result in nearly the same percent reduction in crop acreage, yield and gross revenue, except for perennial crops.
-For perennial crops the SWAP model was revised to reflect a reduction in yield if irrigation supplies were reduced (Goldhamer et.al.
-2006).
+These two assumptions result in estimates of the percent change in crop output that closely approximate the percent change in surface water irrigation supplies.
+For example, a ten percent reduction in water supplies would result in nearly the same percent reduction in crop acreage, yield and gross revenue, except for perennial crops.
+For perennial crops the SWAP model was revised to reflect a reduction in yield if irrigation supplies were reduced (Goldhamer et al. 2006).
 Acreage would remain the same as the baseline; however, yield would fall as a result of deficit irrigation.